pedasmith/ElectronicsProjects/2023-Adafruit-Python-InkGoveeListener/About_Govee_Ink_Listener.md

 1. DONE Switch the Govee to use the new mini-time slice approach
 2. DONE Hook up the BT annunciator
 3. DONE Finish the holder + re-mill if desired.
 Add a switch.
-4. IP What's the power consumption in the different modes?
+4. DONE What's the power consumption in the different modes?